retaildevcrews/OpenAI-Labs/README.md

 ## Goals

 Provide a set of exercises to familiarize user with Azure OpenAI Service.
+Repository includes setup for a dev container which is configured to execute all necessary OpenAI exerices.

 ## Prerequisites